ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 Note: review in future versions of this document whether the component list should be under the network-inventory instead of under the network-element container

 However, considering there are some special scenarios, the relationship between the rack and network elements is not 1 to 1 nor 1 to n.
 The network element cannot be the direct parent node of the rack.
 So there should be n to m relationship between racks and network elements.
-And the shelves in the rack should have some reference information to the component.
+And the chassis in the rack should have some reference information to the component.

 Note that in {{?RFC8345}}, topology and inventory are two subsets of network information.
 However, considering the complexity of the existing topology models and to have a better extension capability, we define a separate root for the inventory model.
 We will consider some other ways to do some associations between the topology model and inventory model in the future.

-Note: review in future versions of this document whether network inventory should be defined as an augmentation of the network model defined in {{?RFC8345}} instead of under a new network-inventory root.
+Note: review in future versions of this document whether network hardware inventory should be defined as an augmentation of the network model defined in {{?RFC8345}} instead of under a new network-inventory root.

 The proposed YANG data model has been analysed to cover the requirements and use cases for Optical Network Inventory.

 Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical networks.

+## Efficiency Issue

+During doing the design of integration with OSS, some efficiency issues have been discovered.
+More discussion is needed to be done in the future to address this issue.

+Considering relational database is widely used by traditional OSS systems and part of PNCs, the inventory objects are probably saved in different tables.
+If the generic model is adopted, when doing a  full amount synchronization, PNC needs to convert all inventory objects of each NE into component objects and mix them together into a list, and then construct a response and send to OSS or MDSC.
+The OSS or MDSC needs to classify the component list and devide them into different groups, in order to save them in different tables.
+The mixing-regrouping steps are actually waste of effort.

+And this efficiency issue will be more serious in a larger scale of network.

 {: #ni-tree}

-# Optical Network Inventory Tree Diagram
+# Network Hardware Inventory Tree Diagram

 {{fig-ni-tree}} below shows the tree diagram of the YANG data model defined in module ietf-network-inventory.yang ({{ni-yang}}).